vbreia/Java-Learning/POO/README.md

 ### 📄 Exercise Files

-- `java1.java` - Basic exercises and experiments
+- `Escola/Principal.java` - School management and student grouping by naturalidade

 ## 🔧 Technologies Used